Here's how to help Australia bushfire victims - Local News 8

 Save wildlife

-The fires have killed and injured thousands of koalas and millions of other native animals.
+The fires have killed and injured thousands of koalas and millions of other native species.

+You can help the devastated animal population by giving to WIRES, an Australian wildlife rescue nonprofit.

 Impact Your World will keep looking for other ways to provide aid as the fires continue.